pr-pilot-labs/pr-pilot/docs/source/user_guide.md

 ### Personalization and Customization
 PR Pilot aims to streamline your workflow by reducing friction and saving you time.

-#### Custom Behavior
+#### Custom Skill
-You can "teach" PR Pilot new behaviors by creating a `pilot-behavior.yaml` file in your repository.
+You can "teach" PR Pilot new skills by creating a `pilot-skills.yaml` file in your repository.
-This file contains a list of **custom behaviors** that PR Pilot will use when running tasks in your repository:
+This file contains a list of **custom skills** that PR Pilot will use when running tasks in your repository:

 ```yaml
 - title: Scramble a file